purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 }
 ```

-The format arguments are type-erased, which prevents certain optimizations.
+The format arguments are type-erased, which prevents some optimizations.

 In addition, many Rust builtins panic, so `panic!` is defined in `core`, but the panic mechanism is OS-dependent, so panicking is implemented in `std`.
 Therefore, `panic_impl` is an extern function crossing crate boundaries, which prevents inlining without LTO.